 Can I rotate tires myself?

-Yes, you absolutely can.
+Yes, you absolutely can, just like other tire-related tasks.
 You just need a level work area and the proper tools, including a jack, jack stands, wheel chocks, and standard hand tools.
 You’d also need a torque wrench to secure the bolts and lug nuts tightly in place.

 While learning how to rotate tires is not rocket science, remember to examine the entire set for any visible bumps or damages so you can see right away if you need any additional tire services.